 We take consumer privacy seriously and ensure that our data platform remains fully transparent and compliant with industry and legal requirements.
-Gravy ensures that its data suppliers comply with all local privacy laws, including required consumer consent and opt-out provisions.
+Critical to this endeavor is ensuring that our data suppliers comply with all applicable privacy laws.

 Data in aggregate.

 All Gravy products are built on aggregated data from multiple sources, location signals, and devices.

 Gravy processes its location data with a 48-72 hour delay.
 No location data is received (or processed) in real-time.

 No universal tracking.

 Gravy creates and maintains latitude/longitude based geo-fences around commercial locations of interest only – like shopping, dining, entertainment or event destinations.

 Gravy honors mobile users’ requests to not accept location data from their mobile devices – and we share those requests with our partners.